AquaAuma/FishGlob_data/README.md

 ### Credit and citation

-We highly encourage users to cite the corresponding data descriptor paper along with primary sources corresponding to primary SBTS sources included in the FISHGLOB data files and appropriate citations.
-Approapriate credit includes citing primary datasets and/or the [data descriptor](https://osf.io/2bcjw/) for the integration methods developed to gather regional surveys together depending on usage.
+We highly encourage users to cite the corresponding data descriptor paper along with primary SBTS sources included in the FISHGLOB data files.
+Appropriate credit includes citing primary datasets and/or the [data descriptor](https://osf.io/2bcjw/) for the integration methods developed to gather regional surveys together depending on usage.

 ### :warning: Important updates :warning: